The Dorm That Dripped Blood: Filming

-The film was shot primarily on the UCLA campus in and around the film school building, and in the University Cooperative Housing Association.
+The film was shot primarily on the UCLA campus in and around the film school building, and in the UCHA.
 The cinematography was completed using the university's equipment, and the film was shot primarily on handheld Eclair cameras on 16 mm film, which had to subsequently be blown up to 35 mm.

 As it is set, the bulk of the film was shot over Christmas vacation at the university over a period of around three weeks in December 1980 and January 1981, and additional photography was completed over the ensuing six months.
+The film's special effects were designed by Matthew W. Mungle, who went on to become a multi-Academy Award nominee for his makeup and special effects work.

 Release

 Censorship

-To avoid an X rating, the film was cut substantially by the MPAA in the United States, and by the British Board of Film Classification (BBFC) in the United Kingdom, with portions of the murder scenes truncated or nearly edited out entirely.
+To avoid an X rating, the film was cut substantially by the MPAA in the USA, and by the BBFC in the UK, with portions of the murder scenes truncated or nearly edited out entirely.
 The murder scene of Debbie's father (Richard Cowgill) with the spiked baseball bat was significantly trimmed down to show only one or two blows to the head, and the footage of the maintenance man Bill Edgar (Jake Jones) being drilled through the head with the power drill was excised entirely.

-Upon the film's release in the United Kingdom (under the title Pranks), it was deemed a video nasty, which Carpenter and Obrow surmise was due to the graphic drill murder sequence, and for the cover artwork which depicted the spiked baseball bat.
+Upon the film's release in the UK (under the title Pranks), it was deemed a video nasty, which Carpenter and Obrow surmise was due to the graphic drill murder sequence, and for the cover artwork which depicted the spiked baseball bat.
 It was assumed that the BBFC had worries that, because the killing weapon was depicted clearly, it was imitable.
 However, the film was not successfully prosecuted and was removed from the list.
 It was eventually re-released on video in 1992 with ten seconds of cuts to the aforementioned drill murder.

-Theatrical distribution
+Theatrical run

-In the United States, the film was released by its distributor under the title Pranks on September 10, 1982, in several U.S. cities, including Atlanta and Indianapolis.
-This title was altered from Carpenter and Obrow's original title, Death Dorm.
+Though originally titled by the filmmakers as Death Dorm, New Image Releasing distributed the film in the United States and Canada under the alternate title Pranks.
+It opened under this title in Miami and Louisville, Kentucky on April 30, 1982.
+In Canada, the film screened in Toronto beginning May 7, 1982 and in Edmonton, Calgary, and Victoria beginning May 27, 1982.
+The film's theatrical release in the United states expanded on September 10, 1982 to several other cities, including Atlanta and Indianapolis.

 After the distributors found the title unsatisfactory and non-conducive to box office sales, the film was re-released as The Dorm That Dripped Blood on July 15, 1983 in Baltimore and later expanded that fall to 40 U.S. theaters on September 23, 1983.
-During this secondary expanded theatrical run, the film grossed a total of $215,000.
 In the United Kingdom, it was released exclusively under the Pranks title through New Line Cinema.